 When you are in pain, whether because of an illness or an injury you suffered, you visit a doctor so that they can diagnose your condition and create an effective treatment plan.
-The desired goal is to improve your situation by relieving any pain and discomfort you might be having.
 However, in some instances, doctors do not diagnose their patients properly.

 Some doctors either misdiagnose their patients or fail to diagnose them promptly.
-When either of these two occurs, a patient’s condition will likely worsen, putting them in even more pain.
-By the time a healthcare provider recognizes the issue and provides the patient with a proper diagnosis, the treatment needed is often far more extensive and expensive.
+When either of these two incidents occurs, a patient’s condition can suffer as a result.
+By the time a healthcare provider recognizes the issue and provides the patient with a proper diagnosis, the treatment needed can sometimes be far more extensive and expensive.

 Delayed diagnosis and misdiagnosis are both prime examples of medical malpractice.
-A healthcare professional has an obligation to accurately diagnose a patient to provide them with appropriate care and treatment.
-When they fail to do so, patients often suffer unnecessary pain and suffering.
+A healthcare professional has an obligation to accurately diagnose a patient and provide appropriate care and treatment.
+When they fail to do so, patients can endure unnecessary pain and suffering.

 Fortunately, you can fight back and recover damages for injuries you sustained due to a delayed diagnosis or misdiagnosis.
 While filing a medical malpractice lawsuit might feel like an uphill battle, it is often the only way to ensure you recover the compensation to make up for the pain and suffering you experienced.